Stock events for News Corp. (NWSA)

 Overview of News Corp.’s business

-News Corp. is a global media and information services company based in New York City, focused on creating and distributing content to consumers and businesses.
-It operates in the Media & Advertising sector, including publishing, digital real estate, and information services.
-The company is structured around four core segments: Digital Real Estate Services, Dow Jones, Book Publishing, and News Media.
-Key products and brands include News Media, Digital Real Estate Services, Dow Jones, and Book Publishing.
+News Corp. is a global diversified media and information services company focused on creating and distributing content worldwide.
+Its business is divided into four core segments: Digital Real Estate Services, Dow Jones, Book Publishing, and News Media.
+The company is strategically shifting towards high-margin digital subscriptions and B2B services.

 NWSA’s Geographic footprint